-Our resident boating instructor Jon Mendez shows how to use prop walk to help dock a single shaftdrive boat.
+Our resident boating instructor Jon Mendez shows how to use prop walk to help dock a boat with a single shaftdrive engine...

 The launch in this video has a right-handed prop, which pushes the stern to port when going astern, so all things being equal, mooring port side to is going to be easier.

 That’s because when you use astern to slow the boat as you approach the berth, it will naturally pull the stern in towards the dock.

 The speed and angle of your approach will depend on what the wind and tide are doing.
 If you are docking into the elements you will need to use a moderate angle and a little bit more speed before using astern to stop the forward movement and kick the stern in.

 If you are docking with the elements you will need to use a slightly steeper angle of approach but a slower speed then slightly more astern to stop and drag the stern to port on the prop walk.

 The same theory applies to a boat with a left-handed prop, except your preferred berthing will now be starboard side to.

 It is perfectly possible to berth a right-handed prop boat starboard side to or vice versa if the wind and tide are strong enough to make this an easier option, you just need to go as slowly as possible and use a much shallower angle of approach so when you go into astern to slow the boat it doesn’t move the stern too far away from the dock.

 You should aim to end up with the boat almost alongside but needing a touch of ahead with full port rudder to bring it past parallel (slightly bow out) then use a last click of astern that pulls the stern out, the bow in, and stops you – all in one go.